BrianNicholson/dotfiles/README.md

 # dotfiles
-My Public Linux Config Files
+My Public Linux Config Files,
 To use copy files in config directory into the ~/.config/ directory on your system